pulszar/4041-grade-calculator/README.md

-# csci4041-final-grade-calculator
+# 4041-final-exam-req

-Quick script to calculate final grades for csci4041 class because of unconventional grading scheme
+Quick script written for fun to calculate lowest grade needed for final exam to get an A for my csci4041 class because of its unconventional grading scheme

 Not meant to be pretty by any means